Worksheet: Conservation of Angular Momentum

 If the skater did not stretch out his arms but rather allowed friction from contact with the ice to slow him to 2.80 rev/s in an 18.2 s interval, what average torque was exerted by friction?

 In 2015, in Warsaw, Poland, Olivia Oliver of Nova Scotia broke the world record for being the fastest spinner on ice skates.
-She achieved a record 342 rpm, beating the existing Guinness World Record by 34 rotations.
-If an ice skater extends her arms at that rotation rate, what would be her new rotation rate?
-Assume she can be approximated by a 45-kg rod that is 1.7 m tall with a radius of 15 cm in the record spin.
-With her arms stretched take the approximation of a rod of length 130 cm with of her body mass aligned perpendicular to the spin axis.
+She achieved a record of 342 rpm, beating the existing Guinness World Record by 34 rotations.
+If an ice skater extends her arms at that rotation rate, what would her new rotation rate be?
+Assume she can be approximated by a rod of 45 kg that is 1.7 m tall with a radius of 15 cm in the record spin.
+With her arms stretched, take the approximation of a rod of length 130 cm with of her body mass aligned perpendicular to the spin axis.
 Neglect frictional forces.